open-eid/SiVa/docs/siva/v2/interfaces.md

 <!--# Interface description-->

 In this section the SiVa signature validation service's external interfaces that are provided for the service's clients are described.
 For information of internal components and their interfaces, please refer to [**Component diagram**](component_diagram).

 SiVa service provides **REST JSON** and **SOAP** interfaces that enable the service users to:

 * request validation of signatures in a digitally signed document (i.e. signature container like BDOC/ASiC-E or PDF);
 * receive a response with the validation result of all the signatures in the document.

+SiVa service SOAP interface supports X-Road v6.
+However, it is optional whether to integrate SiVa service using X-Road or using "plain" SOAP interface.
+This document only describes the SiVa service part of the interface, for the X-Road specifics visit Riigi Infosüsteemi Amet [webpage](https://www.ria.ee/ee/x-tee.html).

 In the following subsections, the SiVa validation request and response interfaces are described in detail.

 ## Validation request interface